Applicants for admission and matriculation are required to possess an appropriate Baccalaureate degree from an accredited college or university.

 Candidates who are entering the teaching profession and seeking initial certification must have taken appropriate major courses in content areas and liberal arts concentration to satisfy the requirements of the New York State Education Department for teacher certification and must have attained a minimum grade of "C" in these courses.
 Any candidate who needs to complete prerequisite courses is required to do so as soon as possible, but definitely prior to completing 12 credits in the Graduate Program.

 No credit is given for life experience.

-- A candidate who has failed to successfully completed the Molloy College Undergraduate Education Program and did not successfully complete it, cannot be admitted to the Graduate Education Program.
+A candidate who has attended the Molloy College Undergraduate Education Program and did not successfully complete it, cannot be admitted to the Graduate Education Program.

 In addition, applicants must:

-- Submit three letters of reference from former college professors and/or professional associates.
+Submit two letters of reference from former college professors and/or professional associates.

-- Participate in a personal interview with the program director and/or coordinator of graduate programs.
+Participate in a personal interview with the program director and/or coordinator of graduate programs.